Storage Battery

 A storage battery is a device that stores energy for later use.
 Batteries have many applications, including electric vehicles, backup power systems, and homes.
 Keeping energy at home allows you to avoid using fossil fuels to generate electricity when it’s unnecessary (for example, during a power outage).

 Storage batteries come in many forms and sizes; however, they all consist of two electrodes separated by an electrolyte solution or gel (the liquid).
 The positive electrode usually comprises lead oxide, while the negative electrode comprises nickel oxide.
 Both materials are highly conductive metals with a high ability to store electric charge.
 When connected by a wire from an external power source, it naturally generates electricity through the conversion process of the photoelectric effect.
-These two metals will create a direct current between them which is stored in the battery until needed!
+These two metals create a direct current between them, which the battery stores until needed.

 We concluded that